Welcome to today's edition of the Rush 24-7 podcast.

 Nobody thinks that he is conservative.

-Certainly not a Reagan conservative, and that's not why he is being supported, and thus he is not harming conservatism or conservative principles because he's not redefining it.
+And thus, he is not harming conservatism or conservative principles because he's not redefining it.

 Because that's not why people support him.

-The reason Trump is being supported is that he is not you inside the beltway.
+The reason Trump is being supported is that he is not you inside the Beltway.

 I hate this to sound so divisive, but we're not the ones that created this.